RamonBonte/Start_PQI_RDP/README.md

 4. The file will be executed.
 As a result your RDP connection will be terminated and Progenesis QI will be launch by the local user.

 **Next**
-5. Login on your remote pc
+1. Login on your remote pc with RDP
-6. Progenesis QI will be launched and will recognize the dongle when you open an experiment.
+2. Progenesis QI will be launched and will recognize the dongle when you open an experiment.
-7. You can close the terminal window by hitting the spacebar
+3. You can close the terminal window by hitting the spacebar

-## Known limitations
+## Known limitation
-1. Only 1 PQI experiment can be opened this way
+- Only 1 PQI experiment can be opened this way

 ## To be tested